 - Strong Interest Inventory is used to obtain occupational-related information according to your interests.

 These assessments will enable you to evaluate your career and educational options based upon your own characteristics, paving the way for a satisfactory career choice.
-Several career assessment tools help you assess your individual values, interests, personality, skills, and abilities as they relate to occupations and fields of study.
+Several career assessment tools help you assess your individual values, interests, personality, and skills as they relate to occupations and fields of study.
 It is important to understand that these assessments will not tell you which occupation to choose or predict a career path; instead, it will help you identify career areas that may be a good fit for you.
 The final decision will be all yours!